 Onions and Garlic

 Pay attention to what you are feeding your Husky, especially if they are getting leftovers or if food is lying around.
-The best thing of course is to feed your Husky proper dog food which is safe, affordable, and has many nutritional benefits suited to animals.
+The best thing, of course, is to feed your Husky proper dog food which is safe, affordable and has many nutritional benefits suited to animals.
+You can find my recommendations in this article – Best dog food for huskies.